janwilmake/remote-sql-cursor/README.md

   -d '{"query": "SELECT id, name FROM large_users"}' -s | \
   awk '/^{"row":/ { count++; printf "\rCount: %d", count; fflush() } END { print "" }'
 ```

+# Limitations

+- Locally my server is silently restarting when remote-sql-cursor is running queries, and it's not clear why: `Reloading local server...` is all information that's available.
+In production it works fine though!
+- My hypothesis was that TTFB for remote queries is lower for large queries (Demo: [streaming in 120k rows of a few columns of a table totaling 470MB](120krows.mov)).
+That said, as you can see at https://remote-sql-cursor.wilmake.com/direct, the streaming row-by-row setup also significantly reduces actual speed.
+Direct is much faster because it doesn't have the overhead of streaming each row separately.
+- Although the data in the SQL table can be up to 10GB, the max result from the SQL query can not exceed the memory.
+If you try you will retrieve `{"error":"Durable Object's isolate exceeded its memory limit and was reset."}`.
+It seems that, although SQLite can be configured such that it uses less memory and streams results, this is normally not the case, and Cloudflare does not support it.

+# Potential improvements

+If in the future, Cloudflare would start supporting true SQLite streaming [like mentioned here](https://github.com/typeorm/typeorm/issues/11243) this library would possibly become even more useful.
+For now, the main benefit sits in the `cursor` interface, not as much in the streaming.

 # The problem